Dependent Person's Units

 Visit Do I need a planning permit? to find out if a planning permit is or isn’t required for a DPU on your property.

-What information do I need to provide when submitting a planning application to construct a DPU?
+What do I need to provide when submitting my planning application?

 An application for a Dependent Person’s Unit must include the following information: